-Tolls in Poland
+Toll in Poland

-Last updated: 17.02.2026 Reading time: 10 Minute(s)
+Last updated: 14.07.2026 Reading time: 10 Minute(s)

-What is a toll (requirement)?
+What is a toll (obligation)?

-• Infrastructure: construction and maintenance of roads and motorways
+• Infrastructure: Construction and maintenance of roads and motorways

 • Environmental protection: measures to reduce noise and emissions